 In the end we had a super quick civil ceremony at the city hall with just 2 witnesses and then had the most incredible ceremony conducted by our friend, it was the most moving, funny, interesting wedding I've ever experienced and I'm not saying that because it was my own.
 It's because we could have exactly what we wanted for us, our family and friends.
 It's what I think every couple should have and deserve for their day and it's all possible.
 This spurred me on to take the training myself and so now I'm fully accredited by Humanists UK.
 But, what does that actually mean?

 Being an accredited wedding celebrant for Humanists UK means I am part of a larger network of celebrants who work across England, Wales, Northern Ireland, Scotland and The Channel Islands.

 IMPORTANTLY - I can also legally marry you as well in Northern Ireland.
 Also hurrah for same sex weddings over here for which this also now applies along with civil partnership conversions!!
-If you would like me to be involved in a wedding in England, currently the laws wouldn't allow me to perform a legal marriage but they have recently been under review and things are starting to change.
+If you would like me to be involved in a wedding in England, currently the laws wouldn't allow me to perform a legal marriage but, they have recently been under review and things are starting to change.
 We could in the meantime have an almighty celebration ceremony.
 In short, my aim is to ensure an incredible, personal & memorable day designed around the two of you.